sakhanna/SRU_for_GCI/README.md

 # SRU_for_GCI
-This repository contains the python code for our ICLR 2020 paper:[Economy Statistical Recurrent Units For Inferring Nonlinear Granger Causality](https://arxiv.org/abs/1911.09879).
+This repository contains the python code for our ICLR 2020 paper: [Economy Statistical Recurrent Units For Inferring Nonlinear Granger Causality](https://arxiv.org/abs/1911.09879).

 ## Dependencies
 - Python 3.7